 The 900 Series also has an associated CD player, the DCD-900NE, which is less substantial than the higher models and not compatible with SACD discs, but which has a USB-A slot from which it can play FLAC up to 24-bit/192kHz or DSD to 5.6 MHz.

-The 900 Series CD player also features Denon’s Alpha processing in its 32-bit Advanced AL32 Processing form, something shared by the amplifier when handling digital signals, including those from the HEOS module.
+The 900 Series CD player also features Denon’s Alpha processing in its 32-bit Advanced AL32 Processing form.
 Denon’s Alpha processing operates during the digital-to-analogue conversion, and to smooth the final analogue waveform beyond the ‘steps’ of a digitally-derived waveform into something more truly analogue.